How to Monetize an App

-Some people are calling them “Trojan horse ads” because they can send you the push notifications with the ad even when the app is dormant.
+Some people are calling them “Trojan horse ads” because they can send you push notifications with the ad even when the app is dormant.

 Notification ads can be used while thinking about how to monetize the Android app.
 Because they are only supported on this platform.

 Read also: How much does it cost to make an app

 However, there are some shortcomings when monetizing free apps.
 For instance, some users find the advertisements annoying and decide not to use or even not to download the app with ads.

 Also, you need to take into account that advertisements may significantly limit the screen space of your app.

 You get the revenue in this strategy by selling virtual or physical goods or services within the app.

 It doesn’t matter what you’re selling.
 It can be clothing, gadgets, accessories or something virtual such as extra lives or in-game currency.

 The only drawback in this model has some cons since app stores usually take a cut of the revenue for virtual goods purchased inside an app.
 For instance, for songs or a game.

-This model is a bit like free apps model.
+This model is a bit like the free apps model.